 DOWNTOWN GUELPH BUSINESS ASSOCIATION

-Starting at 10 a.m., visitors can walk this open-air art gallery in the beautiful and historic setting of Quebec Street.
+Starting at 10 a.m. on Saturday, visitors can walk through this open-air art gallery in the beautiful and historic setting of Quebec Street.
 Ceramics, jewellery, acrylic paintings, photography, textiles and much more will be on display, accompanied by the artists who made them.

 Art on the Street is a free event which welcomes art lovers of all ages, and is co-hosted by the Downtown Guelph Business Association (DGBA) and Guelph Arts Council (GAC).
 To keep up to date on all the fun things happening during the event, please visit our Facebook event page.